GMittal1999/Intel_Openvino_Project/README.md

 In that input box you have to specify the ip addres of your Raspberry pi and then click on submit.
 Now if everythings is done properly you will seelive feed from the camera and object are being detected in it and below that there are controls to to control your car.

 Limitations of my project.

 for this to implement in the real life one should need a private network whose reach is available allover the world which is very costly.

 Future aspects of my project.

+You can advance it to self driving concept.
+In this I have done object detection only but you can extend the idea to Lane detection distance between vehicles and give proper insight to the driver to make good decision.
+Then this software will act as good driver assistant.